-31 Using confiscated property to settle claims
+Using confiscated property to settle claims

-May confiscated property be used in satisfaction of civil claims for damages or compensation from a claim arising from the conviction?
+31 May confiscated property be used in satisfaction of civil claims for damages or compensation from a claim arising from the conviction?

-In most cases, confiscated property cannot be used to satisfy such claims (assuming the claimant does not have an interest in the property; see question 27).
-However, in a number of jurisdictions, the court may reduce the amount otherwise payable under a pecuniary penalty order by the amount payable by the person by way of restitution, compensation or damages in relation to an offence to which the order relates.
+In most cases, confiscated property cannot be used to satisfy such claims (assuming the claimant does not have an interest in the property).
+However, in several jurisdictions, the court may reduce the amount otherwise payable under a pecuniary penalty order by subtracting the amount the person has to pay by way of restitution, compensation or damages concerning an offence to which the order relates.

-Further, in Victoria, a restraining order may be made to preserve property in order that it be available to satisfy an order for restitution or compensation under the Sentencing Act 1991 (Vic).
+Further, in Victoria, a restraining order may be made to preserve property so that it be available to satisfy an order for restitution or compensation under the Sentencing Act 1991 (Vic).
 Property that is forfeited must also be used to satisfy any such order.

-32 Confiscation of profits
+Confiscation of profits

-Is it possible to recover the financial advantage or profit obtained through the commission of criminal offences?
+32 Is it possible to recover the financial advantage or profit obtained through the commission of criminal offences?

 In short, yes.
-Profits obtained through commission of criminal offences can be confiscated in all Australian jurisdictions.
+Profits obtained through the commission of criminal offences can be confiscated in all Australian jurisdictions.

-By way of example, in Commissioner of the AFP v Fysh [2013] NSWSC 81, a pecuniary penalty order was made under POCA requiring the defendant to pay to the Commonwealth the amount of the profit he made on the purchase and sale of shares for which he had been found guilty of insider trading offences under the Corporations Act 2001 (Cth).
+By way of example, in Commissioner of the AFP v Fysh [2013] NSWSC 81, a pecuniary penalty order was made under POCA requiring the defendant to pay to the Commonwealth the amount of the profit he made on the purchase and sale of shares for which he had been found guilty of insider trading offences under the Corporations Act.
 On those facts, the court held that the amount of the benefit derived by the defendant was the net gain received (excluding brokerage fees) as a result of the transaction.

-33 Non-conviction based forfeiture
+Non-conviction based forfeiture

-Can the proceeds of crime be confiscated without a conviction?
+33 Can the proceeds of crime be confiscated without a conviction?
 Describe how the system works and any legal challenges to in rem confiscation.

-Non-conviction based forfeiture is allowed in all jurisdictions except Tasmania.
+Non-conviction-based forfeiture is allowed in all jurisdictions except Tasmania.

-Under POCA, there are two types of non-conviction based forfei-
+Under POCA, there are two types of non-conviction-based forfeiture order: